erjank/teaching/extras.md

 *   Instructor makes mistake (a typo) and uses the occasion to illustrate how to interpret error-messages.

-## Motivation and Demotivation

-In the exercise on brainstorming demotivational experiences, review the comments in the shared notes.
-Rather than read all out loud, highlight a few of the things that could have been done differently.
-This will give everyone some confidence in how to handle these situations in the future.

 ## Why We Are Not a MOOC

 > *If you use robots to teach, you teach people to be robots.*